smarnach/pyexiftool/README.rst

 PyExifTool currently only consists of a single module, so you can simply copy or link this module to a place where Python finds it, or you can call

+(It is being slowly re-factored to a module to keep exiftool.py from growing astronomically)

 ::